-Economy, and consequently trade, is a fundamental part of human social organization which, until now, has not been studied within the network modeling framework.
-Here we present the first, to the best of our knowledge, empirical characterization of the world trade web, that is, the network built upon the trade relationships between different countries in the world.
-This network displays the typical properties of complex networks, namely, scale-free degree distribution, the small-world property, a high clustering coefficient, and, in addition, degree-degree correlation between different vertices.
-All these properties make the world trade web a complex network, which is far from being well described through a classical random network description.
+Economy, and consequently trade, is a fundamental part of human social organization which, until now, has not been studied within the network modelling framework.
+Networks are mathematical tools used in the modelling of a wide variety of systems in social and natural science.
+Examples of these networks range from metabolic and cell networks to technological webs.
+Here we present the first empirical characterization of the world trade web, that is, the network built upon the trade relationships between different countries in the world.
+This network displays the typical properties of complex networks, namely, scale-free degree distribution, the small world property, a high clustering coefficient and, in addition, degree-degree correlation between different vertices.
+All these properties make the world trade web a complex network, which is far from being well-described through a classical random network description.